Acinetobacter species can be separated into two groups on the basis of their susceptibility to ampicillin and cephalexin.

 Haemophili with decreased susceptibility to cefotaxime

-Other Haemophilus species such as H. aphrophilus, H. paraphrophilus are now included in Aggregatibacter sp. and are described in section 9.
+H. aphrophilus and H. paraphrophilus are now included in Aggregatibacter sp.
+Testing and reporting of these organisms is described in Section 8.

-A limited range of commonly used antibiotics has been calibrated for susceptibility testing against Helicobacter pylori (Table 12.1.b).
+A limited range of commonly used antibiotics have been calibrated for susceptibility testing against Helicobacter pylori (Table 11.1.b).
 The inoculum is prepared in Brain Heart Infusion broth as described in section 2.2.2, subsection ‘Helicobacter pylori’.
 Susceptibility testing is performed on chocolate Columbia Blood Agar (section 2.2.1) and incubated at 35‑37°C under microaerophilic conditions for 72 hours.

 Test no more than 3 antibiotic discs per plate.
 Discs should be distributed evenly around the plate and no more than 1cm from the edge of the plate.
 Susceptible strains of H. pylori have large zones of inhibition and these may overlap if discs are positioned any closer than instructed above.
 Susceptibilities are reported as per the standard interpretation (6 mm).